 The easiest way to disinfect your phone

-There are solutions you can make by diluting isopropyl alcohol that can disinfect a phone, but again, you generally want to avoid alcohol and vinegar as they'll eat through your oleophobic coating.
-What's a girl to disinfect with instead?
+There are solutions you can make by diluting isopropyl alcohol that can clean and disinfect your Android phone.
+Again, you generally want to avoid alcohol and vinegar as they'll eat through the oleophobic coating.
+If not that, what's a girl to disinfect with instead?
 UV!
 Ultraviolet lights can kill bacteria and disinfect your phone with just a few minutes inside a doll-sized tanning bed.

 I like to bathe my phone and case separately so that no grime can hide under the cracks and crevices of the case, but you can stick your phone in the case and kill all of the surface bacteria on your phone.
-If you're someone who tweets on the toilet — or knocks out a few rounds of a match-three game, like me — consider investing in a PhoneSoap and running your phone through it at least once a week.
-I also run my house keys through it every few weeks.
+Consider investing in one of these sanitizing devices and running your phone through it at least once a week or whenever you head out to run errands.

 Cleaning kit essentials

-There are a lot of different products out there you can employ to clean a phone, and no one single item is required to clean yours.
-These are the products that have worked best for us, but you may also have products like these sitting around your house already.
+There are many different products out there to properly clean and disinfect your Android phone, and you don't need every single item to clean yours.
+These products have worked best for us, but you may also have products like these sitting around your house already.